mjcumming/wiim/ISSUE_97_INVESTIGATION.md

    (or `http://` if device doesn't support HTTPS)
    - Check if `vol` field is present in the JSON response
    - Share the raw JSON response
+   - **Test at startup** (before any volume changes)

 2. **Check UPnP status**: Is UPnP eventing working?
 Check logs for:
    - "UPnP event subscriptions" messages
    - Any UPnP subscription failures
+   - When does first UPnP volume event arrive? (might be after HTTP polling already excluded it)

 **Potential Fix**:
-- Don't exclude HTTP volume until UPnP has **actually provided** volume data (not just subscribed)
+- **Always poll volume at startup** - don't exclude HTTP volume until UPnP has **actually provided** volume data (not just subscribed)
 - Add fallback: if UPnP volume is None, use HTTP volume
-- Fix the race condition at startup
+- Fix the race condition: poll HTTP volume initially, then switch to UPnP once it provides data

 ---